 Fase President S/C Desk Lamp

-Materials: Red painted metal base. wooden arm with a black painted metal rod.
-Red lacquered metal lampshade.
-Glass diffuser.
-Some metal parts.
-2 Bakelite sockets.
+Materials: Dark red painted round metal base.
+Wooden boomerang style arm with a black painted rectangular metal rod.
+Red lacquered round metal UFO lampshade.
+Chrome ring and joint.
+Glass diffuser below.
+Some chrome and metal parts.
+2 Bakelite E27 sockets.

 Height: 40 cm / 15.74”